TRON-Bioinformatics/covigator-ngs-pipeline/README.md

 ## Two pipelines in one

-In CoVigator we analyse samples from two different sources, ENA and GISAID.
-While from the first we get the raw reads in FASTQ format, from the second we obtain already assembled genomes in FASTA format.
+In CoVigator we analyse samples from two different formats, FASTQ files (e.g.: as provided by the European Nucleotide Archive) and FASTA files containing a consensus assembly.
+While from the first we get the raw reads, from the second we obtain already assembled genomes.
 Each of these formats has to be analysed differently.
 Also, the output data that we can obtain from each of these is different.

 ![CoVigator pipeline](images/pipeline.drawio.png)